 After drinks we went to Panjshir.
 We split a bottle of wine, and decided we had to watch The Man Who Would Be King.

 In the colonial mood, we also watched Khartoum, and had some Indian food.

 For the Indian, we took a short walk to Curry Mantra II for lunch the next day.
 CMII has a lunch buffet that is very good, but their dinners also impress.
 The first pic is all lunch buffet food.
 The rest are from a dinner the wife and I had there.
 I intended to write up the Falls Church Curry Mantra before, but never got around to it.
-Short of Rasika, which is really in a class all its own, I think you’d be hard pressed to find better Indian in the DMV.by rsiv with no comments yet
+Short of Rasika, which is really in a class all its own, I think you’d be hard pressed to find better Indian in the DMV.by rsiv with

 I posted the other day about starting Bacardi and the Long Fight for Cuba on my kindle.
 I made good on my promise of a Cuban themed evening:

 I picked out my last Monte #2.
 This stick has been in my humidor for a good while, so it needed to be smoked.
 I figured this was as good a time as any.
 And because you can’t have a Monte without rum (though I’m sure I’ve broken that rule a time or two)…:

 I paired it with some HC7.
 I lit up the pyramid took a sip of rum, and got into the book.